 If you are an Airtasker worker, you are in business as a self-employed person.
 You aren’t employed by Airtasker.
 That means you must have an ABN, and H&R Block can help you set this up.

 If your income exceeds your expenses, the surplus is added to your other taxable income and you pay tax on it.
-If your expenses exceed your income, the loss is available to offset against your other taxable income.
-If you have no other taxable income, the loss is carried forward.
+If your expenses exceed your income, the loss may be available to offset against your other taxable income (subject to some complex anti-avoidance rules covering non-commercial losses).
+If you have no other taxable income or the non-commercial loss rules apply, the loss is carried forward.

 In your income tax return.
 This needs to be submitted by 31 October if you do your tax return yourself.
 If you use a tax agent like H&R Block, you have an extended period to lodge, which could run as late as 15 May the following year.

 The ATO has been keeping a close eye on people earning income from shared economy services like Airtasker.
 It’s essential that you fully and accurately disclose all your Airtasker income (and expenses).
 If you don’t, you could find yourself being audited by the ATO, and they will charge interest and penalties on any unpaid or underpaid tax.